 The meeting identified collaborations, partnerships, and capacity building as key areas to be prioritized in building a ‘digital resilient’ economy.

-Dr. Fernando Wangila, CIO & ICT Director at National Transport and Safety Authority of Kenya said at the heart of the discourse was lack of awareness among the citizens.
+Dr. Fernando Wangila, CIO & ICT Director at the National Transport and Safety Authority of Kenya said at the heart of the discourse was a lack of awareness among the citizens.

-“We are yet again to sensitise Kenyans on the level of computer misuse, security, and data privacy.
-People at a level of an organisation, we are looking at principles of CIA which is confidentiality, integrity, and availability which is more of internal phasing.”
+“We are yet again to sensitize Kenyans on the level of computer misuse, security, and data privacy.
+People at a level of an organization, we are looking at principles of CIA which is confidentiality, integrity, and availability which is more of internal phasing.”

-However, within the public, “Our citizens operate on the level of password hygiene.
-For them, a password is equated to an innerwear, you should not let people see it, change often and never share it with strangers.
+“Our citizens operate on the level of password hygiene.
+For them, a password is equated to an innerwear, you should not let people see it, change often, and never share it with strangers.
 That is how citizens know about cybersecurity.
 They only think of a password.”

-Therefore, to have a better strategy to address cybersecurity, “There is need collaborate and come up with policies and laws that look at cybersecurity from a risk perspective.”
+Therefore, to have a better strategy to address cybersecurity, “There is a need to collaborate and come up with policies and laws that look at cybersecurity from a risk perspective.”

 However, the draft ICT Policy developed in 2016 is yet to be adopted.

 Participants were in agreement that having data security laws, “This is as critical as water” and therefore, called for the Data Protection Act and the Computer Misuse and Cybercrimes Act 2018 to be within the same jurisdiction.

 Further, calls were made to expedite a review of the 2014 National Cybersecurity strategy may be outdated given the rapid developments in the nature and profile of cyber threats.